-Fishing in Alaska: It’s Easy to Get “Hooked”
+Fishing in Alaska: Why It’s So Easy to Get “Hooked”

-If there’s a will, there’s an Alaska waterway filled with fish: the state is covered in and surrounded by bountiful bays, lakes, rivers and streams.
+If there’s a will for fishing, there’s an Alaska waterway filled with fish: the state is covered in and surrounded by bountiful bays, lakes, rivers and streams.
 Heavyweight fishing catch (king salmon, halibut), middleweights (silver salmon) and some surprisingly strong lightweights (rainbow trout, grayling) can be found all across this angler’s paradise.

 With practically as many fishing options in Alaska as there are fish to catch, it can be intimidating or overwhelming for beginners to figure out how to even get started.
-No worries – any of Alaska’s friendly outdoor stores and sporting goods shops are happy to offer fishing equipment and tips as well as their share of inspiring tales.
+No worries – the Alaska Department of Fish and Game offer endless online and in-person resources and information, as do many of Alaska’s friendly outdoor stores and sporting goods shops, whose staff are happy to supply travelers with fishing equipment and essential fishing tips as well as a fishing tale or two.

 Anchorage, Alaska’s largest town, offers phenomenal fishing.
 Silver salmon literally swim into downtown up Ship Creek, where anglers await, lining the banks.
 Anchorage-area lakes (Delong, Jewel and Mirror) and creeks (Chester and Campbell) offer smaller, but equally exciting fish like rainbow trout, Dolly Varden and Arctic grayling.
 No wonder it’s often named one of America’s Best Fishing Cities.

-Visitors to coastal areas like Valdez, Seward, Ketchikan, Homer, Juneau, Kodiak and Cordova can hit the wide-open water to hunt halibut, rock fish and salmon.
+Visitors to coastal areas like Valdez, Seward, Ketchikan, Homer, Juneau, Kodiak, Cordova and Whittier can hit the wide-open water to hunt halibut, rock fish and salmon.
 Just about anywhere along Alaska’s road system, fishermen can park, walk a few feet and cast into a lake to land a trout or a river to slay a salmon.

 Here’s a final fishing tip, albeit an optional one: if there’s a derby taking place in the area you’re fishing, consider entering.
 Catching a big fish is thrilling; catching a big fish that’s worth $10,000 can pay for your Alaska trip and a celebratory round of deep-fried, beer-battered halibut!